alpaka-group/alpaka3/docs/source/tutorial/vector.rst

     :end-before: END-TUTORIAL-vectorSwizzle
     :dedent:

-Sometimes it is useful to assign values only to few components.
+Sometimes it is useful to assign values only to a few components.
-The next example is permuting the initial vector and broadcast assign a scalar to all selected components only.
+The next example permutes the initial vector and broadcast-assigns a scalar to all selected components only.
-Note, that you can only assign vectors with the same dimensionality and value type, or scalars those are lossless convertible.
+Note that you can only assign vectors with the same dimensionality and value type, or scalars those are lossless convertible.

   .. literalinclude:: ../../snippets/example/00_vector.cpp
     :language: cpp